FWPA | Collaborating with Professionals Across Disciplines to Bring Public Spaces to Life

 FWPA NEWS | Learn the Latest

 Please join us at the next meeting of the Fort Worth Art Commission on Monday, November 18, 2024, 5:30 p.m. at the Como Community Center located at 4660 Horne Street (76107).
-The agenda will include a presentation of the Horne Street Preliminary Design, and a full agenda will be posted by Thursday, November 14th.
+The agenda will include a presentation of the Horne Street Preliminary Design.
+The full agenda may be accessed below.

 Natura by Alice Bateman